michael2012z/BitBible/markdown/KJV/files/Gen.md

 18. And the Arvadite, and the Zemarite, and the Hamathite: and afterward were the families of the Canaanites spread abroad.

-19. And the border of the Canaanites was from Sidon, as thou comest to Gerar, unto Gaza; as thou goest, unto Sodom, and Gomorrah, and Admah, and Zeboim, even unto Lasha.Gaza: Heb.
-Azzah
+19. And the border of the Canaanites was from Sidon, as thou comest to Gerar, unto Gaza; as thou goest, unto Sodom, and Gomorrah, and Admah, and Zeboim, even unto Lasha.

 20. These are the sons of Ham, after their families, after their tongues, in their countries, and in their nations.

 21. Unto Shem also, the father of all the children of Eber, the brother of Japheth the elder, even to him were children born.

-22. The children of Shem; Elam, and Asshur, and Arphaxad, and Lud, and Aram.Arphaxad: Heb.
-Arpachshad
+22. The children of Shem; Elam, and Asshur, and Arphaxad, and Lud, and Aram.

 23. And the children of Aram; Uz, and Hul, and Gether, and Mash.

-24. And Arphaxad begat Salah; and Salah begat Eber.Salah: Heb.
-Shelah
+24. And Arphaxad begat Salah; and Salah begat Eber.

-25. And unto Eber were born two sons: the name of one was Peleg; for in his days was the earth divided; and his brother’s name was Joktan.Peleg: that is Division
+25. And unto Eber were born two sons: the name of one was Peleg; for in his days was the earth divided; and his brother’s name was Joktan.

 26. And Joktan begat Almodad, and Sheleph, and Hazarmaveth, and Jerah,